sdouche/showoff-presentation-git/git_concepts/2_concept_dag/dag.md

 !SLIDE commandline

-## reflog contient toutes les opérations locales
+# reflog contient les opérations locales

+ 	$ git reflog
-c9111bb HEAD@{5}: commit (amend): dev: new: Use of Fabulous library to display colored messages.

-c520af3 HEAD@{6}: commit: dev: new: Use of Fabulous library to display colored messages.
+	c9111bb HEAD@{5}: commit (amend): dev: new: Use of Fabulous library to display colored messages. c520af3 HEAD@{6}: commit: dev: new: Use of Fabulous library to display colored messages.
 	2378c74 HEAD@{7}: commit: new: pkg: print the list of tagged components.
 	368641c HEAD@{8}: commit: fix: dev: some very small fixes.
 It&#39; now working.
 	58fa497 HEAD@{9}: commit (amend): new: dev: initial version of the release manager.

-b3f0ae7 HEAD@{10}: commit (initial): new: dev: initial version of the release manager.

 !SLIDE bullets